Melanocalyx uniflora: Range

-Campanula uniflora is widespread in the northern hemisphere.
+Melanocalyx uniflora is widespread in the northern hemisphere.
 In Europe it is native to the island nation of Iceland and the Fennoscandian Peninsula in the nations of Norway, Sweden, and Finland.
 In Norway they can be found as far south as 62° N, growing in an isolated population in the southern Scandinavian Mountains, but are more common in the north where they cross over into Sweden as well.
 It also is part of the flora of the Faroe Islands, Svalbard, North European Russia, and the Novaya Zemlya archipelago south of 74° N.

 To the east in Asia the species is documented in the Russian Far East in Chita Oblast, the Sakha Republic, Khabarovsk Krai, Magadan Oblast and the neighboring Chukotka Autonomous Okrug, and the Kamchatka Peninsula.
 Across the Bering Strait in North America it is native to all of the far north from Alaska to Greenland.
 In Greenland it grows on both east and west coasts except for the very far south and is even rarely found on north side of the island.
 Further to the south it grows in the northern parts of Manitoba, Québec, and Labrador.
 In the west it grows down the Rocky Mountains through British Columbia and Alberta into the United States in Washington, Idaho, Montana, Utah, Wyoming, Colorado, and New Mexico.

 It is a less common plant that prefers to grow in alkaline soils or rocks.